Alberto Giacometti: Career

 In 1922, he moved to Paris to study under the sculptor Antoine Bourdelle, an associate of Rodin.
 It was there that Giacometti experimented with Cubism and Surrealism and came to be regarded as one of the leading Surrealist sculptors.
 Among his associates were Miró, Max Ernst, Picasso, Bror Hjorth, and Balthus.

 Between 1936 and 1940, Giacometti concentrated his sculpting on the human head, focusing on the sitter's gaze.
 He preferred models he was close to—his sister and the artist Isabel Rawsthorne (then known as Isabel Delmer).
 This was followed by a phase in which his statues of Isabel became stretched out; her limbs elongated.

 Obsessed with creating his sculptures exactly as he envisioned through his unique view of reality, he often carved until they were as thin as nails and reduced to the size of a pack of cigarettes, much to his consternation.
 A friend of his once said that if Giacometti decided to sculpt you, "he would make your head look like the blade of a knife".

 During World War II, Giacometti took refuge in Switzerland.
 There, in 1946, he met Annette Arm, a secretary for the Red Cross.
 They married in 1949.

 After his marriage his tiny sculptures became larger, but the larger they grew, the thinner they became.
 For the remainder of Giacometti's life, Annette was his main female model.
 His paintings underwent a parallel procedure.
 The figures appear isolated and severely attenuated, as the result of continuous reworking.

-He frequently revisited his subjects: one of his favourite models was his younger brother Diego.
+He frequently revisited his subjects: one of his favourite models was his younger brother Diego, with whom he shared his studio in Paris.